tcrz2xc/py1/README.md

 This repo is a curated collection of my work.
 It's where I keep track of everything I'm building and everything I've built, from small scripts to full-scale applications.

 How often is it updated?
-I don't update this daily.
-Instead, I follow a monthly update cycle to bundle significant progress and new project additions, keeping everything here fresh and current.
+Since I am pretty active right now there have been a lot of recent updates.
+However I don't plan to update this daily.
+Instead, I will try to follow a monthly update cycle to bundle significant progress and new project additions, keeping everything here fresh and current.

 Feel free to explore!